vibeus/vibe-website/content/comparison/microsoft-surface-hub.md

 ---
-title: Microsoft Surface Hub vs Vibe
+title: &title Vibe vs Microsoft Surface Hub
 slug: vibe-vs-microsoft-surface-hub

 hero:
-  title: Microsoft Surface Hub vs Vibe
+  title: *title
   body: |
     As one of the first products made for the digital whiteboard space, Microsoft’s Surface Hub made its debut in 2015.
 With the 2019 release of the Surface Hub 2S, this interactive whiteboard continues to establish its